Indonesian National Revolution: Allied occupation

 The Netherlands, however, was critically weakened from World War II in Europe and did not return as a significant military force until early 1946.
 The Japanese and members of the Allied forces reluctantly agreed to act as caretakers.
+Australian forces of I Corps under general Leslie Morshead had landed in Borneo in May 1945, to destroy the Imperial Japanese forces stationed there, as well as maintaining order on the island until the Dutch could return.
 As US forces were focusing on the Japanese home islands, the archipelago was put under the jurisdiction of British Admiral Earl Louis Mountbatten, the Supreme Allied Commander, South East Asia Command.
 Allied enclaves already existed in Kalimantan (Indonesian Borneo), Morotai (Maluku) and parts of Irian Jaya; Dutch administrators had already returned to these areas.
 In the Japanese navy areas, the arrival of Allied troops quickly prevented revolutionary activities where Australian troops, followed by Dutch troops and administrators, took the Japanese surrender (except for Bali and Lombok).
 Due to the lack of strong resistance, two Australian Army divisions succeeded in occupying eastern Indonesia.

 The British were charged with restoring order and civilian government in Java.
 The Dutch took this to mean pre-war colonial administration and continued to claim sovereignty over Indonesia.
 The British and Indian troops did not, however, land on Java to accept the Japanese surrender until late September 1945.
 Lord Mountbatten's immediate tasks included the repatriation of some 300,000 Japanese, and freeing prisoners of war.
 He did not want, nor did he have the resources, to commit his troops to a long struggle to regain Indonesia for the Dutch.
 The first British troops reached Jakarta in late September 1945, and arrived in the cities of Medan (North Sumatra), Padang (West Sumatra), Palembang (South Sumatra), Semarang (Central Java) and Surabaya (East Java) in October.
 In an attempt to avoid clashes with Indonesians, the British commander Lieutenant General Sir Philip Christison diverted soldiers of the former Dutch colonial army to eastern Indonesia, where Dutch reoccupation was proceeding smoothly.
 Tensions mounted as Allied troops entered Java and Sumatra; clashes broke out between Republicans and their perceived enemies, namely Dutch prisoners, Dutch colonial troops (KNIL), Chinese, Indo-Europeans and Japanese.